More than 75 years in the turkey industry

-In 2001 Jennie-O Foods and The Turkey Store Company merged under Hormel Foods Corporation to become the brand you know today—Jennie-O Turkey Store.
+In 2001, Jennie-O Foods and The Turkey Store Company were purchased by Hormel Foods Corporation and merged together to become the brand you know today—Jennie-O Turkey Store.
 What began as the visions of two entrepreneurs has turned into one of the world’s largest processors and marketers of turkey products.

 The vision for today’s brand can be traced back to our founding fathers—Earl B. Olson and Wallace Jerome.